thomas-t-huynh/CommerceJS_How_to_handle_cart_VueJS/README.md

  }
 ```

-Whenever $emit is called, you must call it as this.$emit.
-All of the states and functions within the script tag must start with this., a trend that you will not see inside of the template tags later on.
+Whenever $emit is called, you must call it as `this.$emit`.
+All of the states and functions within the script tag must start with this, a trend that you will not see inside of the template tags later on.
 Pass in a string that describes the name of this event as the first argument, and the following arguments can be any data inside of the component that you want to pass up.

 To make this function trigger, wrap the product’s image and name in the template with a span tag.
 In Vue.js, event handling is done through the use of [directives](https://012.vuejs.org/guide/directives.html).
 Instead of an onClick attribute, type in v-on:”event-type”=”method” instead.
 Below is how it should look, but with a shorthand for the v-on instead.